Ferret provides an IF-THEN-ELSE syntax to allow conditional execution of commands.

 - an invalid embedded expression (see next paragraph)

-If a variable is not a scalar, it cannot be used with this particular syntax for conditional execution, however the use of masking allows you to operate on a whole field based on a condition by defining a new variable (See p.133 and p.114).
+If a variable is not a scalar, it cannot be used with this particular syntax for conditional execution, however the use of masking allows you to operate on a whole field based on a condition by defining a new variable.
+See Masking in the index to this User Guide.

 IF `i GT 5` THEN SAY "I is too big" ENDIF